 Cilantro Lime Grilled Shrimp with Pineapple Salsa is so fresh and limey, slightly sweet, a bit zesty and absolutely delicious!!
-Grilled Shrimp is the perfect quick summertime meal the whole family will be sure to enjoy.
+Grilled Shrimp is the perfect quick summertime meal the whole family is sure to enjoy.

 I really do love warm weather and spring is truly a special time of year.
 All of the leaves are emerging, flowers are budding and all the little creatures are having their babies.
 Awww it’s all so sweet.